okwasniewski/react-native-bottom-tabs/docs/docs/docs/guides/usage-with-react-navigation.md

 #### `rippleColor`

-change ripple color on tab press.
+Changes ripple color on tab press.
 (Android Only)

 #### `disablePageAnimations`